 The main lodge appears to be have been carved out of the desert rather than built atop it so natural are the materials and so sensitive the architecture.
 At the base of a rocky mountain, Namib Outpost looks out across what must be one of the most spellbinding views on Earth: an uninterrupted panorama so vast it beggars belief, no hint of human habitation and an ever-shifting spectrum of blondes, browns, yellows and reds framed by a mountain range of Marsian hues topped with a deep blue sky only the world’s oldest desert can produce.
 Words are an insult; we suggest you witness it yourself.

-Twelve huge stone-walled, thatch-roofed, canvas-sided suites line the mountain base, spaced far apart and angled just right for you to enjoy the view as if it were yours and yours alone through the floor-to-ceiling windows or your shaded balcony.
-The décor is understated and elegant, the en suite bathroom is huge with a double-volume shower and twin basins.
-An outside stairway leads you to a flat-topped portion of roof where you can watch the night sky - with zero light pollution - doing its level best to top the daytime viewing.
+The rooms are huge stone-walled, thatch-roofed, canvas-sided suites that line the mountain base, spaced far apart and angled just right for you to enjoy the view as if it were yours and yours alone through the floor-to-ceiling windows or your large shaded balcony.
+The décor is luxurious and elegant, the en suite bathroom is huge with a double-volume shower and twin basins.
+From your outside loungers, relax in the heat of the day or as dark sets in, you can watch the night sky.
+With zero light pollution it does its level best to top the daytime viewing.

 Despite the arid conditions, you will likely see oryx - the national animal of Namibia - ostrich, mountain zebra and springbok dotting the plains below.
 Keep a pair of binoculars at hand and you might be lucky enough to see cheetah or leopard - a good excuse for another cold drink thank you very much.
 High above the lodge is an unmissable sunset viewing deck and the Outpost has a well-marked 10km running trail for the mentally unstable (although even the most lethargic among us might be tempted to experience a car-free trundle through this haunting landscape).
 Another activity you should seriously consider is an overnight hike between the Desert Homestead and the Outpost - in that order we suggest.
 The hike is fully portered and doesn’t require extraordinary levels of fitness.
 And of course the Desert Homestead is most famous for its desert rides either short outrides or multi-day treks - could there be a better way to experience this magnificent place?
 A hot-air balloon at sunrise might come close.
 And did we mention a day trip to Sossusvlei?
 Don’t forget about Sossusvlei.